jentery/engl230v2/index.md

 If this ends up being too much for the term, then we'll cut material, or some of it will become optional.

-We're also providing you with a "notebook" on contemporary media and fiction that will document material from lectures and discussions to, again, render that material as accessible as possible.
+We're also providing you with a "notebook" on contemporary media and fiction that will document material from lectures and discussions to, again, render that material, and what we're doing in class, as accessible as possible.
 The notebook will be circulated as a Word doc via Teams, and we will invite you to comment, converse, and ask questions in the margins.

 To reiterate, then: the only text we're asking you to purchase is a copy of Bechdel's *Fun Home* (print or ebook), which is available at the [UVic Bookstore](https://www.uvicbookstore.ca/text/book/9780618871711?course_id=10001).
 It's $25 new and $19 used.

 You do not need to purchase any software for this course; however, you'll need access to the internet and a computer.
 We will use Brightspace and Teams, both provided by UVic.
-We will also use Zoom for office hours and appointments outside of class.
+We will also use Zoom for office hours as well as appointments outside of class.

 # Schedule